bxlab/metaWRAP/README.md

 conda create -n metawrap-env python=2.7 source activate metawrap-env

-# ORDER IS IMPORTANT!!!
+# Note: ordering is important
 conda config --add channels defaults conda config --add channels conda-forge conda config --add channels bioconda conda config --add channels ursky

 conda install -c ursky metawrap-mg
+# Note: may take a couple hours
 ```

 #### Manual installation:
  You may want to manually install metaWRAP if you want better control over your environment, if you are installing on a system other than Linux64, or you just really dislike conda.
 In any case, you will need to manually install the [relevant prerequisite programs](https://github.com/bxlab/metaWRAP/blob/master/installation/dependancies.md).
 When you are ready, download or clone this ripository, carefully configure the `metaWRAP/bin/config-metawrap` file, and add the `metaWRAP/bin/` directory to to the `$PATH`.
 Thats it!

 #### Bioconda installation:
-MetaWRAP is also available through the Bioconda channel. **However**, this distribution is not recommended as I will only push major releases to this source.
+MetaWRAP is also available through the Bioconda channel. **However**, this distribution is not recommended for most users, as I will only push major releases to Bioconda.
 This source is meant for specific applications that require a Bioconda distribution.
-To get the latest patches and bug fixes, please install metaWRAP through the `-c ursky` channel, as seen above.
+To get the latest version of metaWRAP with the newest patches and bug fixes, please install through the `-c ursky` channel, as seen above.

 ```
 # Bioconda installation (not recommended):